What to Do If: You Test Positive and Live in a Residence Hall

 - You cannot return to your hall until you are released from isolation.

-- Remember, this is temporary and not a FULL move to Arnold.
+- Remember, this is temporary and not a FULL move to Arnold or Gaskins.

 When You Arrive

-- Arnold Apartments front desk staff will also ask you to confirm your dietary restrictions.
+- Front desk staff will also ask you to confirm your dietary restrictions.

-- You will be in an efficiency apartment with a bathroom.
+- If assigned to Arnold Apartments, you will be in an efficiency apartment with a bathroom.

 - A roommate will likely be assigned to you.